How to Start Paying Off Your Debt in 6 Simple Steps

 I remember calling my financial aid office as a senior in college asking how to determine how many student loans I owed.
 I literally had no clue.
 I know I’m not the only one.
 Many of us have some idea of how much money we owe, but it’s important to know the exact numbers and the interest rates.

 So make a date with yourself (bring a glass of wine if you feel like it) and go through those debts one by one, writing down how much is left, your minimum payment(s) due and the interest rate(s).
 With this information in hand, you’ll know exactly where you stand.

 If you find that your rates are too high, consider refinancing your student loan debt through SoFi to lower interest rates so you can pay it off quicker.
-If you have consumer debt you’re paying too much interest on, look at Avant or Lending Club for cheaper options.

 #3 – Track Your Spending & Find Your Weak Points

 We all have our weak points when it comes to spending money.
 It can be as simple as spending too much at the grocery store or as complicated as having a more serious problem, like gambling.

 Still, you might think you know what your weak points are but a careful analysis of your spending will show you exactly where you send your cash.
 Personal Capital is by far one of the best programs out there for tracking your spending and best of all, it’s free.